dependency-check/dependency-check-gradle/README.md

 gradle dependencyCheckAnalyze --info
 ```

-The reports will be generated automatically under `build/reports` directory.
+The reports will be generated automatically under `build/reports/dependency-check` by default; resolved via Gradle's reporting
+directory (`project.reporting.baseDirectory.dir("dependency-check")`).

-If your project includes multiple sub-projects, the report will be generated for each sub-project in their own `build/reports`.
+If your project includes multiple sub-projects, the report will be generated for each sub-project in their own `project.reporting.baseDirectory.dir("dependency-check")` location.

 ### Multiple Configurations